BuckyBuck135/Projet-2---Int-gration-site-agence-de-voyage/README.md

 /* Project overview */
 Welcome to Booki, a (fictional) travel booking website.
 I developed this webpage based on a Figma design (see below) using HTML and CSS only.
 It is currently a pure front-end / interface project with no JavaScript.
-My website is fully responsive.
-It has been tested down to 300px wide.
-It has been sucessfully tested on Chromium and Firefox on desktop, and Safari on mobile.
+This website is fully responsive.
+It has been sucessfully tested on Chromium and Firefox on desktop, and Safari on mobile, down to 300px wide.

 /* Technical brief and specs */
 - navigation bar with hover effect